dmitry-msk777/CRM_Test/README.md

 Implemented the function of sending letters to the mail server
 ### gRPC
 Used gRPC to get and write data.
+### RabbitMQ
+Implemented the function of sending changed and new customers in Queue
 ### GraphQL
 Search by customer ID, example below
 ```graphql